languagesai/documentation/docs/README.md

 #### Add their words

-You can copy a word from a user by click on the green cross on the right of its line.
-Also, in the same way as for your putting words in your lists, you can select words dans drag and drop them to your own lists.
+You can copy a word from a user by clicking on the green cross on the right of its line.
+Also, in the same way as you put your words in your lists, you can select their words and drag and drop them to your own lists.

 ![User profile](_media/p_u_profile.png)